Unemployment Insurance Fraud

 By , J.D.

-The unemployment insurance benefits program, commonly referred to as UI, is designed to provide people with an income when they are unable to find work, have been laid off, or are out of work because of factors out of their control.
-Each state has its own unemployment insurance benefits program that they run in conjunction with the federal government.
+The unemployment insurance program, commonly referred to as UI, is designed to provide individuals with an income when they are unable to find work, have been laid off, or are out of work due to factors beyond their control.
+Each state has its own unemployment insurance program that runs in conjunction with the federal government.

-State laws determine who is eligible for unemployment payments, as well as determine the penalties for people who misuse or abuse the program.
-In some situations where people or employers misuse unemployment programs, criminal unemployment insurance fraud charges are possible.
+State laws determine who is eligible for unemployment payments and the penalties for people who misuse or abuse the program.
+In certain situations where individuals or employers misuse unemployment programs, criminal charges for unemployment insurance fraud may be possible.

-Most unemployment insurance fraud cases occur after a worker intentionally and knowingly makes false statements or misrepresentations in order to obtain unemployment insurance payments.
-Any lies, misrepresentations, or other intentional action or statement that lead to receiving unemployment insurance payments when a person is ineligible can result in fraud charges.
+Most unemployment insurance (UI) fraud cases occur when someone intentionally and knowingly makes false statements or misrepresentations in order to obtain unemployment insurance payments (benefits).
 Here are several ways people commonly commit this crime.

 Failure to Report Employment

-Some people who apply for unemployment insurance later go on to find a job.
-When this happens, people receiving unemployment payments have a duty to report their employment, and how much they make, to the state unemployment office.
-Failing to do so, and continuing to receive payments (or non-adjusted payments) while being employed is unemployment insurance fraud.
+Some people who apply for unemployment benefits later go on to find a job.
+When this happens, people receiving unemployment payments have a duty to report their employment and how much they make to the state unemployment office.
+Failing to do so, and continuing to receive payments (or non-adjusted payments) while being employed, is unemployment insurance fraud.

 False Information, Identification, or Identity Theft